-The Goldfield Boulders zone is accessible from the Route du Nord highway and marks the furthest afield exploration from the Troilus Mine site conducted by the Company.
+The Goldfield Boulders zone is located in the southern portion of the Troilus Property, accessible and close to the Route du Nord.
 Grab samples returned up to 26.2 g/t gold and 27.8 g/t silver in outcrop.